Elizabeth, Elspeth, Betsy and Bess,

 Who am I?
 Like you, I am a composite of every name I’ve ever been called, even Liz.
 I’m every obstacle I’ve overcome, and every opportunity that has come my way.
 I am Elizabeth and Betsy.
 I am Lil’bit and Mom.
 I am writer and worker.
 I am sibling, friend, and partner.
 I am a person with hopes and hang-ups, imperfections and insights.
 I am a living being on a spinning chunk of matter that I share with countless other living beings, and I am happy to be alive, which means I am a fortunate soul.

 My mother and I were chatting one day, when she was very old.
 She remarked on how, over the years, I’d shifted to using Elizabeth.
-She remembered that it had begun with my handsome sailor.
+She remembered that the change had begun with my handsome sailor.
 She grew quiet for a few moments, as though thinking about something from her past.

 When she spoke again, she said, “It’s a beautiful name.
 I rather like it.
 I don’t know why we didn’t just call you that all along.”